jreisinger/docs/blog/2023-01-02-practical-cloud-security-overview.md

 # Why we need security

 The need for security stems from the fact that people make suboptimal decisions and mistakes - in design, implementation, configuration, operations - creating vulnerabilities in systems.
-And, some other people - threat actors or groups - try to exploit these vulnerabilities for various reasons.
+And some other people (threat actors or groups) try to exploit these vulnerabilities for various reasons.

-In case you don't know or don't care about your vulnerabilities and threats, you can run into [troubles](https://www.hackmageddon.com/).
-Your data can be stolen or encrypted for ransom.
+In case you don't know or don't care about your vulnerabilities and threats, you can run into trouble.
+Your data can be stolen, altered, deleted or encrypted for ransom.
 Your infrastructure or applications can be shut down, misused for crypto-mining or for launching attacks against other targets.
 Your customers or employees can get scammed.

 This creates all sorts of problems.
 Operational problems, when employees have to handle security incidents instead of normal business.
 Loss of reputation and consequently of employees and customers.
 The company can get fined or someone (like a CISO) can even go to jail.
 All this gets reflected also in terms of financial losses.
 Obviously, you want to avoid this at least to a certain degree.